AltaPay/plugin-magento2-community/README.md

 * Magento 2 with sample data should be installed on publically accessible URL
 * Cypress should be installed
-* For subscription test, "Push It Messenger Bag" product should be configured as Subscription product
+* For subscription test, "Push It Messenger Bag" product should be configured as subscription product

 ### Information:

-* These tests are for only Credit Card, Klarna DKK, and AltaPay Subscription (Credit Card for Subscription)
+* These tests are for only Credit Card, Klarna DKK, and AltaPay subscription (Credit Card for subscription)
 * In case, you don't want to test any of the above-mentioned payment methods, please leave it blank in the config file. i.e "CC_TERMINAL_NAME":""

 ### Steps: